Jus’ Jah Magazine was born after a trip to Jamaica in 2011, where the popularity of Reggae and Dancehall music was evident.

 During 2015, Sinai decided that the market had been tested enough and confirmed there was a demand for our magazine.
 So, she took a break from publishing Jus’ Jah Magazine and went on to study at the UK’s number one journalism school, News Associates, where she gained her NCTJ multimedia Diploma in 2016.

-In the same year, her sister parted ways with the company to pursue her dream of becoming a Psychologist.
+In the same year, her sister parted ways with the company to pursue her own career dreams.

 After gaining her NCTJ, Sinai worked with numerous media organisations in both print and broadcasting.